 The terra cotta panels and borders were patterned after Aztec artwork.
 The colored tiles outline all the windows, doors and the roof line.

 A zigzag pattern separates the rows of windows.

 Colorful diamonds and thunderbird patterns decorate the roof line.

 Progress brought the colorful building to Goodland, but progress also has a price.
 United Telephone merged with Southwestern Bell in 1937.
 Telephone mechanical equipment was removed in 1957 when Goodland operators were moved to Colby.
-A blank metal plate on the front side of the building is a remnant of a pay phone.
-The building is no longer open to the public.
+The building currently is not open to the public, but Sherman County Historical Society intends to reopen it in its former glory.
 The current Southwestern Bell building sits to the east along 10th Street.